 Suppository molds can easily be prepared at home by using aluminum foil that has been folded several times lengthwise, and then widthwise, to form a trough approximately 8 inches in length and 1/2 inch in width.
 Alternatively, suppository molds can be purchased online.
 The base of the suppository is a combination of coconut oil and cocoa butter, to which is added the desired combination of medicated oils, powdered herbs, and tinctures.
 This mixture is then poured into the mold, refrigerated to harden, cut into pieces the size of the patient's pinky finger, and inserted as needed.

-It may take a little extra effort to treat a yeast infection naturally, but you can rest assured that the treatment is safe for you and for baby and overall an eco-friendly solution that you can feel good about.
+For simple, mild and moderate yeast infections, avoiding triggers and using probiotics is often enough to do the trick.
+For more resistant yeast infections, it may take a little extra effort to treat naturally, but you can rest assured that the treatment is safe for you and overall an eco-friendly solution that you can feel good about.